epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 A lambda is a function without a name.
 You invoke the function by calling the execution token that's put on the data stack by the `;]` Word.

 Calling this a *lambda* is a stretch in the functional programming sense.
-True lambda functions create a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming))-an enclosed environment of captured variables.
+True lambda functions create a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)) - an enclosed environment of captured variables.
 That is not the case here.
 You get an anonymous function, but not an enclosed environment as part of the package.

 Despite this limitation, lambdas are quite handy in many situations.
-Whereever Word expects an execution token as input, you can provide a lambda definition inline:
+Whereever a Word expects an execution token as input, you can provide a lambda definition inline:

-#### Example: Exception Handling with try
+#### Example: Exception Handling with `Try`

 The `try` Word is defined as: